 We all pretty much know the unhealthy things that are not recommended for us to eat, right?
 The list is the same for your brain, in general, as for the rest of your body.
-However, I want to extend the list to include anything we breath into our bodies or introduce into our blood stream.
-Nuf said?
-It affects your brain.
-Not only in the mellow, far out, groovy way temporarily, but permanently in a not so cool kind of way over time.
+I also want to extend the “no-no” list to include anything we breathe into our bodies or introduce into our blood stream.
+Such substances greatly affect your brain and not only in the mellow, fun way temporarily, but permanently in a not-so-cool kind of way over time.
 Repeated use of mind altering substances alters your brain permanently.
-It actually makes holes or areas where the blood does not flow anymore.
 Even cigarettes.

 So what should you be putting in your body to boost your brain power?
-The three key essentials to keep your brain healthy and to keep your mental processes razor sharp are really pretty simple to say.
-Harder to do.
-They are nutritious food, water, and oxygen.
+The three key essentials to keep your brain healthy and keep your mental processes sharp are nutritious food, water, and oxygen.
 Simple to say.
 Harder to do.

-A highly intelligent diet would be heavy on the proteins, complex carbohydrates and good fats.
-Proteins are essential to make neurotransmitters which are vital for smart processes.
+An intelligent diet full of brain food would be heavy on the proteins, complex carbohydrates, and good fats.
+Proteins are essential to make neurotransmitters which are vital for thinking processes.
 Carbohydrates break down into glucose which is the brain’s primary source of energy.
 You are aiming for a steady supply here.

-The brain is more than 60% fat.
-The next time someone calls you a “fat head,” just say “thank you very much!”
-Brain cells are covered by a myelin sheath which is 75% fat.
-Fats also play a crucial role as important messengers.
-Good fats would be your omega-3 fatty acids.
-These are found in things like fish, nuts and flax seed.
-They can easily be added to your diet in a daily fish oil supplement.
-An excellent book for diet and supplements specifically for improving the brain is Gary Null’s Mind Power: Rejuvenate Your Brain and Memory Naturally.
+The brain is more than 60% fat, brain cells are covered by a myelin sheath which is 75% fat, and fats play a crucial role as important messengers in your brain.
+Brain friendly fats would be the omega-3 fatty acids such as found in fish, nuts, and flax seed.
+Omega-3s can easily be added to your diet in a daily fish oil supplement.
+An excellent book telling about diet and supplements specifically for improving the brain is Gary Null’s Mind Power: Rejuvenate Your Brain and Memory Naturally.

-The third thing our brain absolutely needs for us to do is to just breathe.
+Thirdly, our brains just need us to breathe calm, deep breaths.
 Easier said than done.
 We are taught to hold our stomachs in and breathe out of the top of our lungs for vanity.
 Relax.
 Let it all hang out.
 A little pot belly here is OK.
-You want to breath slowly and deeply into your diaphragm and even pooch out your stomach.
-One way in which it was described to me which helped me take my breath even deeper, but also always makes me kinda giggle just a little is you want to breath as if to distend your perineum.
-I always imagine myself saying to no one specific “Excuse me while I puff out my perineum.”
+You want to breathe slowly and deeply into your diaphragm and even pooch out your stomach.

 Digestion pulls oxygen away from your brain and diverts it to your stomach.
 So you don’t want to eat a big meal right before a task where you want all your brain power available.
-Eating little and often is best for your brain to stay alert.
-Cardiovascular exercise increases the oxygen in your blood and oxygenates your brain.
-Yet another reason to add to the list to exercise regularly.
+Cardiovascular exercise increases the oxygen in your blood and oxygenates your brain which is yet another reason to add to the list to exercise regularly.

-Gulp.
-(More water.)
-Gotta go take a bathroom break.
-I am gonna try to do better this week in feeding my brain and giving it what it needs.
+I’m going try to do better feeding my brain this week and giving it better sleep and oxygen.
 Hope you do too!